Our Therapists

 Teri-Lyn is a Licensed Counselling Therapist (LCT) and Certified Canadian Counsellor (CCC), and the founder of Elm City Counselling.
 She brings a rich and varied background to her work, with professional experience supporting at-risk youth, working in Fredericton area schools, and a foundation in early childhood education and family dynamics.

-Her trauma-informed, client-centered approach, integrates both professional and lived experiences, including her personal understanding of the impact of chronic illness.
+Her trauma-informed, client-centered approach integrates both professional and lived experiences, including her personal understanding of the impact of chronic illness.
 She supports individuals from diverse communities with care and curiosity, drawing on a range of evidence-based approaches and modalities to help them navigate challenges such as anxiety, obsessive-compulsive disorder (OCD), depression, difficulties with emotional regulation, burnout, chronic illness, interpersonal struggles, grief, and loss.
-Teri-Lyn is dedicated to fostering a safe, empathetic, and supportive space where clients can build resilience and move toward meaningful change.
+Teri-Lyn has received specialized training through the International OCD Foundation (IOCDF) in Exposure and Response Prevention (ERP), an evidence-based treatment approach for OCD and related anxiety disorders.
+She is dedicated to fostering a safe, empathetic, and supportive space where clients can build resilience and move toward meaningful change.

 In addition to her clinical work, she provides clinical supervision to counselling professionals and students, offering a collaborative, reflective, and strengths-based approach to professional development.